History of Aromatherapy

 During the 16th century, one could begin purchasing oils at an "apothecary," and many more essential oils were introduced.

-During the 16th and 17th centuries, perfume starting being considered an art form, and it was more clearly defined as its own field.
+During the 16th and 17th centuries, perfumery became an art form, and it was more clearly defined as its own field.

 During the 20th century, the knowledge of separating the constituents of essential oils was used to create synthetic chemicals and drugs.
 It had been believed that by separating the major constituents and then using the constituents alone or in synthetic form would be beneficial therapeutically and economically.
 These discoveries helped lead to "modern medicine" and synthetic fragrances.
 This actually weakened the use of essential oils for medicinal and aromatic benefit.